Squirkyy/gh_test_env/README.md

 **GNUHEALTH_ADMIN_PW** ("gnusolidario"): Admin password in Tryton client (or Proteus if scripted access).

 **GNUHEALTH_DEMO_DB** (true): Boolean to specify if demo database should be installed as well.

-## Adding HTTPS

-If you want to add HTTPS, follow this steps:

-- Add your certificate and key

-- Uncomment Option B in web-site/reverse_proxy.conf and insert your paths (or leave A & B)

-- Uncomment the line "- 8443:443" on the bottom of docker-compose.yml